WTTJ/wk-api-docs/source/includes/_documents.md

 This endpoint requires <code>documents_rw</code>, and <code>my_candidtates_rw</code> or <code>candidates_rw</code> scope.
 </aside>

-This endpoint lets you attach new files for a given `candidate_reference`.
+This endpoint lets you attach new documents for a given `candidate_reference`.

 ### HTTP Request